Sea air, stories and sunshine: Nothin’s more fun than messin’ around on someone else’s boat, while learning history!

 There will be a complimentary continental breakfast buffet with coffee and a cash bar.

 The cruise tour has been a favorite outing for residents as well as tourists who want

 to learn more about the interesting adventures of Sarasota’s early settlers and the characters who helped make Sarasota the vibrant, cultural city that it is today.

 Tickets are $50 per person.
-A VIP pass is also available for $75 which provides early boarding privileges, thank you gift and two complimentary beverage coupons for the bar (limited to beer, wine, soda and bottled water).
+A VIP pass is also available for $75 which provides early boarding privileges, thank you gift and a complimentary beverage coupon for the bar.
 Reservations are limited and available on a first come, first serve basis.